mj-atg/atg-code-docs/pages/docs/code/es6/array.md

 // takeRight([1, 2, 3]); // [3]
 ```

-## Returns every element that exists in any of the two arrays once.
+## Returns every element that exists in any of the two arrays once

 Create a `Set` with all values of `a` and `b` and convert to an array.